Kutis, Ogulus, Adelekes:10 Talented Nigerian celebrity families in the spotlight

 The Adelekes in music

 The Adeleke family is a driving force in the Nigerian entertainment scene.
-This includes Grammy- nominated singer David Adeleke aka Davido, his cousins B-Red and Sina Rambo, and Nikos who newly joined the team with the release of her debut single DND.
+This includes Grammy-nominated singer David Adeleke, aka Davido, his cousins B-Red and Sina Rambo, and Nikos, who recently joined the team with the release of her debut single, DND.

 The Afolayans in Nollywood industry